Financial Projections Slide: How to Present Your Startup's Numbers to Investors

 Total Year 1 ARR: $10M

-Bottom-up models are defensible because investors can evaluate each assumption independently.
-If they think your quota attainment is optimistic, they can adjust that single input and see the impact.
+Bottom-up models are defensible because investors can evaluate each assumption independently and adjust any single input to see the impact.

 2. Show Your Assumptions Explicitly#